Wubaboo/memory-games/README.md

 - reconstruct the edges between nodes in a graph
 - memorizing a schedule
 - maybe something to do with audio?
+- mario party style - fruits crossing the screen and questions about the counts of fruits asked afterwards